en

 View of the Shinmaiko Beach

-One of the easiest beaches to access from Nagoya is Blue Sun Beach in Chita.
-It was created from landfills and has become popular with young people and families especially during the summer months.
+One of the most accessible beaches from Nagoya is Blue Sun Beach in Chita.
+Despite being originally created from landfills, it has recently become popular with young people and families, especially during the summer months.

-The beach has many facilities such as changing rooms, showers, and toilets.
-You can of course enjoy swimming (or just refreshing yourself) at Shinmaiko, and it is also a favorite spot for windsurfing with competitions held here as well.
+The beach has changing rooms, showers, and toilets.
+You can, of course, enjoy swimming at Shinmaiko, but it is also a favorite spot for windsurfing!
+You can sometimes observe windsurfing competitions held here as well.

-Outside the main season, the beach is popular with people going for walks or jogging along the beach, and anglers trying to catch fish in the ocean.
+Outside the summer season, the beach is popular with walkers and joggers, and anglers trying to catch fish in the ocean.

 Shinmaiko Marine Park Blue Sun Beach (新舞子マリンパークブルーサンビーチ)